JJDizz1L/aetheria/README.md

 3. Paste: `CTRL+SHIFT+V`, then press enter/return.

 ### System Modifications
-Aetheria customizes your system with a dark background and adds bright vibrent colors.
+Aetheria customizes your system with a dark background and adds bright vibrant colors.
 If you have an OLED display; Aetheria is a delight.</br>
 - Supported Terminals: Alacritty, Kitty, Ghostty.
 - Supported Browsers: Chromium (Omarchy fork).
 - Modifies TUI colors: nvim/lazyvim, btop++, nvtop, etc.